 A canine skull found in the Altai Mountains of Siberia is more closely related to modern domestic dogs than to wolves, a new DNA analysis reveals.

 The findings could indicate that dogs were domesticated around 33,000 years ago.
-The point at which wolves made the transition to man's best friend is hotly contested, though dogs were well-established in human societies by about 10,000 years ago.
+The point at which wolves went from wild to man's best friend is hotly contested, though dogs were well-established in human societies by about 10,000 years ago.
 Dogs and humans were buried together in Germany about 14,000 years ago, a strong hint of domestication, but genetic studies have pinpointed the origin of dog domestication in both China and the Middle East.

 The Altai specimen, a well-preserved skull, represents one of the two oldest possible domestic dogs ever found.
-Another possible domestic dog fossil, dated to approximately 36,000 years ago, was found in Goyet Cave in Belgium.
+Another possible domestic dog fossil, this one dated to approximately 36,000 years ago, was found in Goyet Cave, in Belgium.

-The researchers then compared the genetic sequences from the Altai specimen with sequences from 72 modern dogs of 70 different breeds, 30 wolves, four coyotes and 35 prehistoric canid species from the Americas.
-[10 Breeds: What Your Dog Says About You]
+The researchers then compared the genetic sequences from the Altai specimen with gene sequences from 72 modern dogs of 70 different breeds, 30 wolves, four coyotes and 35 prehistoric canid species from the Americas. [ 10 Breeds: What Your Dog Says About You ]

 If the Altai dog was really domesticated, it would push back the origin of today's house pets more than 15,000 years and move the earliest domestication out of the Middle East or East Asia, as previous studies have suggested.
 However, the analysis was limited to only a portion of the genome, the researchers wrote.

 "Additional discoveries of ancient doglike remains are essential for further narrowing the time and region of origin for the domestic dog," they said.